CybercentreCanada/assemblyline4_docs/docs/installation/configuration/authentication.md

                     # Name of the field in the list of groups that contains the
                     #  name of the group
                     user_groups_name_field: null

+                    # Field name that maps the group membership field in id token
+                    groups_id_token_field: null
     ```

+OpenID Connect (OIDC) Providers have a [configuration endpoint](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderConfigurationRequest) that can be used to automatically configure `api_base_url`, `jwks_url`, `access_token_url`, and `authorize_url`.
+You can set the value of `openid_connect_discovery_url` to this configuration endpoint and Assemblyline will automatically configure the other URLs.

+For OIDC Providers with ID tokens, Assemblyline will parse user and group information when available.
+To get group information, Assemblyline will look for the `groups` key in the ID token by default.
+You can also configure Assemblyline to parse group information using another key by setting the `groups_id_token_field`.
+If Assemblyline is able to parse user/group information from an ID token, it will skip using the user_get/group_get endpoint.

 Here is an example configuration block that would let you use Auth0 if you would change your `client_id` and `client_secret` and that you would change the `tenant_name` to yours: